SPECIAL EDUCATIONAL NEEDS

 The school’s Governing Body is committed to an inclusive Admissions Policy.
 We are also sympathetic to requests to admit SEN pupils with an EHC plan.
 We are, however, mindful of the capacity within the school to meet the needs of a very large number of pupils with complex needs.
 The financial costs and management time costs incurred result in us having to judge whether the admission of another pupil with complex Special Educational Needs is compatible with the provision of efficient education for other pupils.
 Admission requests are therefore considered on an individual basis.

-We have an up-to-date Access Plan and this ensures that the needs of physical disabilities are not discriminated against, but instead given every advantage to access all parts of the school site.
+* Access Plan and this ensures that the needs of physical disabilities are not discriminated against, but instead given every advantage to access all parts of the school site.